-Said Jadid Abdulkadir1, Suet-Peng Yong1, Maran Marimuthu2, and Fong-Woon Lai2
+Said Jadid Abdulkadir, Suet-Peng Yong, Maran Marimuthu, and Fong-Woon Lai

-1 Department of Computer and Information Sciences, 2 Department of Management and Humanities, Universiti Teknologi Petronas, 31750, Tronoh, Malaysia said_g02156@utp.edu.my,{yongsuetpeng,maran.marimuthu,laifongwoon}@ petronas.com.my
+Department of Computer and Information Sciences Department of Management and Humanities, Universiti Teknologi Petronas, 31750, Tronoh, Malaysia said\g02156@utp.edu.my, {yongsuetpeng,maran.marimuthu,laifongwoon}@petronas.com.my

 Abstract.
-Financial data is characterized as non-linearity, chaotic in nature and volatility thus making the process of forecasting cumbersome, hence a successful forecasting model must be able to capture longterm dependencies from chaotic data.
-In this study, an ensemble model, called UKF-NARX, consists of unscented kalman filter and parallel nonlinear autoregressive network with exogenous input trained with bayesian regulation algorithm is modelled for chaotic financial forecasting.
-The proposed ensemble model is compared with the conventional non-linear autoregressive network and financial static forecasting model employed by financial analysts when applying in multi-step-ahead forecasting.
-Experimental results on Burssa Malaysia KLCI show that the proposed ensemble model outperforms the other two commonly used models.
+Financial data is characterized as non-linear, chaotic in nature and volatile thus making the process of forecasting cumbersome.
+Therefore, a successful forecasting model must be able to capture longterm dependencies from the past chaotic data.
+In this study, a novel hybrid model, called UKF-NARX, consists of unscented kalman filter and non-linear auto-regressive network with exogenous input trained with bayesian regulation algorithm is modelled for chaotic financial forecasting.
+The proposed hybrid model is compared with commonly used Elman-NARX and static forecasting model employed by financial analysts.
+Experimental results on Bursa Malaysia KLCI data show that the proposed hybrid model outperforms the other two commonly used models.